Want the Open Secret for Successful Supply Chain Management?

 Challenge #2: Visibility across the supply chain

 Visibility in a business’ supply chain can be difficult to manage because of the sheer amount of data that needs to be monitored and analyzed.
-Product information, supplier locations, shipment routes, and delivery status; and this data is likely scattered across multiple systems.
+Product information, supplier locations, shipment routes, and delivery status.
+This data is likely scattered across multiple systems.
 Additionally, a lack of standardization in terms of data formats and protocols can make it difficult to share information across different systems for real-time updates.

 Challenge #3: Security within the supply chain

-Security within a business’ supply chain can be a strain on your company because of the multiple layers of suppliers, vendors, and customers involved.
+Security within a business’ supply chain can be a strain on your company.
+Multiple layers of suppliers, vendors, and customers are involved.
 Each partner, 3PL, and operations system has its own levels of security protocols, but it’s difficult to keep up with them all!
 Additionally, if your company crosses any borders, the global nature of your supply chain could open you up to threats from literally all over the world.

 iPaaS and Supply Chain Management

-There are so many systems, operations, and relationships that need to be built, managed, and maintained for your company to have a successful SCM.
-As your business grows, there will only be more details to keep track of- and if there are any chinks in the system, you may suffer a complete breakdown!
+There are many systems, operations, and relationships that need to be built, managed, and maintained for your company to have a successful SCM.
+While your business grows, there will only be more details to keep track of.
+If there are any chinks in the system, you may suffer a complete breakdown!

 Integration Platform as a Service (iPaaS)